-14. Explicitness of Violence
+3.15 Explicitness of Violence

 A balance needs to be struck between the demands of truth and the danger of desensitising people.
 Where scenes of violence are included in news bulletins, the fact that violence has bloody consequences should not be glossed over.
-There is also a danger of sanitising violence.
-However:

-the dead should be treated with respect and not shown in close-up unless there are compelling reasons for doing so;

-close-ups of the injuries suffered by victims should generally be avoided;

-care should be taken not to linger unduly on the physical consequences of violence.
+There is also a danger of sanitizing violence.
+The dead should be treated with respect and not shown in close-up unless there are compelling reasons for doing so; close-ups of the injuries suffered by victims should generally be avoided; and care should be taken not to linger unduly on the physical consequences of violence.

-15. Violence in Radio News
+3.16 Violence in Radio News